 C4.4.1.1.
-Instructor positions may be full-time, or adjunct faculty members may be used when the instruction falls within their particular expertise.
+Instructor positions will be employed full-time.
+Adjunct faculty members may be used to augment the full-time faculty.

 C4.4.1.2.
-Instructors will have at least a baccalaureate degree from an accredited university.
+All instructors will have a minimum of a baccalaureate degree from an accredited university.
 At least 50 percent of the instructors will have an advanced degree in a discipline related to the field of PDD.

 C4.4.1.3.
-Instructors will be senior PDD examiners, have a doctoral degree in their particular area of instruction, or have recognized expertise in their particular area of instruction.
+Instructors in ethics and law, psychology, and physiology will have a doctoral degree in their particular area of instruction or be under the supervision of a faculty member holding that degree.